wix-playground/stylable-components/specs/dropdowns.md

     * If no element is selected, focus moves to the first element
 * Click on an option (SelectionList) - option is selected and popup is closed

+#### AutoComplete
+* Click outside:
+  * When popup is closed, focus is lost
+  * When popup is opened, focus is lost and popup is closed
+* Click on toggle opens the popup
+* Click on an option (SelectionList) - option is selected and popup is closed

 Additional in MultiSelect:

 * Click on clear icon on tag -> removes value from selection